Hillsborough disaster: 1989: After Dark (TV discussion programme)

 On 20 May 1989, five weeks after the disaster, Channel 4's After Dark programme broadcast an extended live discussion called "Football – The Final Whistle?".
 Among the guests were bereaved father James Delaney and his wife Eileen, who said "they didn't give the poor people who were killed any dignity ...
 I bent down to kiss and talk to [my son] and as we stood up there was a policeman who came from behind me ... trying to usher myself and my husband out ...
 I had to scream at the police officer to allow us privacy ... the total attitude was, you've identified number 33 so go!"

 Further extracts from what Eileen Delaney said on the programme can be found on the Hillsborough Justice Campaign website and in Phil Scraton's book Hillsborough: The Truth.

 1994: The Cook Report

-In 1994 Roger Cook led an investigation into the Hillsborough disaster in Series 9, Episode 3 of The Cook Report entitled "Kevin's Mum".
+In 1994, Roger Cook led an investigation into the Hillsborough disaster in series 9, episode 3 of The Cook Report, titled "Kevin's Mum".